 # sar -n DEV | moreTo display the network counters from the 24th:

 # sar -n DEV -f /var/log/sa/sa24 | moreYou can also display real-time usage using sar:

 The mpstat command displays activities for each available processor, processor 0 being the first one. mpstat -P ALL to display average CPU utilization per processor:

-The command pmap report memory map of a process.
-Use this command to find out causes of memory bottlenecks.
+The command pmap report the memory map of a process.
+Use this command to find out the causes of memory bottlenecks.

 # pmap -d PIDTo display process memory information for pid # 47394, enter:

 #11 and #12: netstat and ss – Network Statistics

 The command netstat displays network connections, routing tables, interface statistics, masquerade connections, and multicast memberships. ss command is used to dump socket statistics.
 It allows showing information similar to netstat.
 See the following resources about ss and netstat commands:

 The iptraf command is interactive colorful IP LAN monitor.
 It is an ncurses-based IP LAN monitor that generates various network statistics including TCP info, UDP counts, ICMP and OSPF information, Ethernet load info, node stats, IP checksum errors, and others.
 It can provide the following info in easy to read format:

 - Network traffic statistics by TCP/UDP port and by packet size